jltng/jltng/README.md

 ### Hi there 👋

-I'm Julie, a fourth-year Computer Science student at the University of Toronto.
+I'm Julie, wrapping up my final year of undergraduate studies in Computer Science at the University of Toronto ...

+But!

+Currently on exchange at the University of Hong Kong 🕺

 ### 🌱 I’m currently learning ...
+- COMP3314: Intro to Machine Learning
+- COMP3322: Modern Technologies on the World Wide Web

+- CSC469: Operating Systems Design and Implementation

 <!--